 Exaggerated product claims

 Marketers often promise life-changing benefits or exceptional performance that products simply can’t deliver.
+These claims mislead consumers into purchasing items that fail to meet their expectations.
 Examples include:

 - Cleaning products guaranteeing results that independent testing cannot replicate.